proganime1200/Sandswitch-Emulator/README.md

 # Sandswitch-Emulator
-A nintendo switch emulator for android based on yuzu core
+A experimental nintendo switch emulator for android based on yuzu core